sridhar-sp/android-playground/AIDL/README.md

 ### What we are going to build

-We are going to build two apps, one is a data provider or we can call it as server, other is consumer app or client

-### Server

-* Assume we have a app which reads various sensors periodically, and has apis to fetch any sensor value and register a callback to be invoked when any sensor value changed
+To demonstrate AIDL in action, we'll build a practical example: a sensor data logging system consisting of two
+applications:

+### Server App: A service that reads various sensors and provides APIs to:

+* Fetch real-time sensor values
+* Register callbacks for sensor value changes
+* Manage logging sessions

-### Client
+### Client App:

+* Connects to the server app and consumes the sensor data
 * Client app will connect to the Server App, by binding with the Service, once bind complete we get a binder object which is the implementation of the AIDL interface we both app agreed on. using this binder we can call the API exposed from Server app